By Nathan Beacom, former staff member

 An amendment to the bill requiring affected SNAP beneficiaries to be referred to the SNAP Next Step program, a job training program through the Department of Labor, was discovered to be ineligible for COVID-19-related funds from the U.S. Congress, and would therefore cost the state an estimated $3.4 million.
 Sen. John McCollister, the bill’s sponsor, added AM 1421 which clarifies that no state money will be used, and beneficiaries will be encouraged to enroll in the Next Step program, but not automatically enrolled.
 This amendment was adopted and the bill is expected to be heard on Final Reading this week.

 Finally, LB 131, a broad Urban Affairs bill introduced by Sen. Megan Hunt, was amended to include a provision from Sen. Justin Wayne to put in place a change that the Center recommended in a study in 2020, namely, adopting the 2018 Uniform Plumbing Code as the state’s default code to ensure standardization of the availability of fresh drinking water, especially in public schools.

-If you have an interest in any of these bills and would like to share your support, concerns, insights, or opposition via letter, phone call, or by visiting with your senator, please do not hesitate to contact me at firstname.lastname@example.org or 402.687.2100, ext.
-1032.
+If you have an interest in any of these bills and would like to share your support, concerns, insights, or opposition via letter, phone call, or by visiting with your senator, please do not hesitate to contact us at firstname.lastname@example.org or 402.687.2100.